What is SEO and How to Optimize WordPress SEO

 Don’t worry, if you are not a tech genius to use the following rules and techniques for your WordPress website.
 These are simple and tricky to drive tons of traffic to your fresh blog post.

 Let’s get started optimizing your website.

 Check Your Site’s Search Engine Visibility Settings

-It is important to mention that working live on WordPress or on WordPress installed on localhost environment, comes with an option to hide your website from all the search engines.
+It is important to mention that working live on WordPress or on WordPress installed on a localhost environment, comes with an option to hide your website from all the search engines.

 The basic purpose of these WordPress settings is to optimize and ready your site for search engines before going live to the public.

 So you must check this option until you get ready for going live or launching your website.

 But what if you checked this option and forget to uncheck it?